Thinking about teaching? Think USM!

 - USM's teacher education program is nationally accredited and state-approved.

-- You will receive extensive classroom experience beginning in your second semester.
+- You will receive more classroom experience than any other program in Maine, beginning in your second semester.

 - You will join a strong networked community of other teacher education students, faculty and K-12 partner school districts.